 Welsh Dog Breeds

-In celebration of St David’s day, we are taking a look at some wonderful Welsh dog breeds.
-Each breed has its own unique history and how they came to be firm favourites not just in Wales, but expanding to Hollywood and Buckingham Palace.
+There are some wonderful Welsh dog breeds.
+They are firm favourites not just in Wales, but expanding to Hollywood and even Buckingham Palace.
 With all the breeds having previously been used for hunting, herding or pest control, they are all intelligent, energetic and protective.

 Pembroke and Cardigan Corgis

 First up is the Pembroke and Cardigan Corgis.
-Their name translated from Welsh literally means ‘dwarf dog’, which is an accurate description of their build!
 You probably know of the Corgi as they are potentially the most well known of the Welsh breeds.
-They are a favourite of the Queen and the internet can’t get enough of their cute appearance and quirky personalities.
-But do you know where they originated or what job they were bred for?
+They were a favourite of the Queen and the internet can’t get enough of their cute appearance and quirky personalities.

 There are varying stories of how Corgis came to be in Wales but it is believed that Pembroke Corgis came over with Flemish weavers in the 10th century, while Cardigan Corgis arrived with Norse settlers.
 They even appear in mythology, as legend has it that fairies would use Corgis to pull their carts and ride them into battle.